andreasohlund/SimpleWebshop/exercises/shipping-options/README.md

 ### Add it to the view model

-In Sales.ViewModelComposition modify the ProductGetHandler by adding
+In Sales.ViewModelComposition modify the ProductDetailsGetHandler by adding

 ```
 vm.OrderId = Guid.NewGuid().ToString();